Here’s how it works

 It is for people who want to be selective around what companies and activities they support with their money.

 At Yova, you invest in the companies that are helping to create the world you want to live in.

 There are three main reasons why Yova might not be a good fit for you:

-To activate your investment, you need at least 2,000 Swiss Francs in your trading account.
-Alternatively, you can start a savings plan with an initial deposit of 500 Swiss Francs, and add to that over time.
-Once your account reaches 2,000 Swiss Francs, the company stocks will be purchased in your name.
+To activate your investment, you need at least 2,000 CHF in your trading account.
+Alternatively, you can start a savings plan with an initial deposit of 500 CHF, and add to that over time.
+Once your account reaches 2,000 CHF, the company stocks will be purchased in your name.